-Just like your child’s muddy feet on your clean kitchen floor, everything you post online leaves a trace — except your digital footprint can’t be wiped away with a mop, and the consequences are potentially much bigger.
-The photos, posts, and comments that a person makes online contribute to the impression they make on others.
-It’s that cumulative effect that makes up a digital footprint.
+Just like your child’s muddy feet on your clean kitchen floor, everything they post online leaves a trace.
+But a digital footprint can’t be wiped away with a mop, and the consequences are potentially much bigger.

 Although your child’s digital footprint is important, it’s not something to panic over.
 Think of it as an opportunity to guide your child to make good digital decisions while they are still under your roof.
 This will set them up to make sound choices about their online behavior as they get older.